signaloid/Signaloid-Demo-Sensors-NXPMPXx6250AConversionRoutines/README.md

 Example demonstrating real-time output uncertainty estimation for calibrated ADC values from the MPXx6250A sensor[^1].

 ## Introduction
-The MPXx6250A is a 20 to 250 kPa range integrated pressure sensors.
+The MPXx6250A is a 20 to 250 kPa range integrated pressure sensor.

 ## Getting started